apache/cordova-coho/README.md

 COHO
 =======

-Coho is a script that automates the release process for building PhoneGap releases.
-Future releases will hopefully be able to build official Cordova releases.
+Coho is a script that automates the release process for building Apache Cordova releases.

 Prerequisites
 -------------